tech-inducers/kuhakT/kuhakt-app/readme.md

-# App to manage prodivers and devices
+# App to manage providers and devices